Treatment Options

 • Occupational therapy helps maintain skills and promotes functional ability and independence.

-• Music and aromatherapy may reduce anxiety and improve mood.
+• Music therapy and aromatherapy may reduce anxiety and improve mood.

 • Individual and family psychotherapy may be useful for learning strategies to manage emotional and behavioral symptoms and to help make plans that address individual and family concerns about the future.

-• Support groups may be helpful for caregivers and persons with LBD to identify practical solutions to day-to-day frustrations and to obtain emotional support from others.
+• Support groups may be helpful for caregivers and people with LBD to identify practical solutions to day-to-day frustrations and to obtain emotional support from others.